 Click "READ MORE" below to see this month's looks, sounds, vibes & flavours...

 The third and fifth episodes felt closer to what I was expecting/hoping for, but thus far the show does have a habit of keeping its audience at a distance and/or taking too long to give them answers to grab on to and carry them along for the ride.
-Indeed, the pacing is a also a problem, with discrete packages of the story doled out in such a manner that leaves the viewer feeling unconnected.
+Indeed, the pacing is a also a problem, with discrete packages of the story doled out in such a manner that leaves the viewer feeling emotionally disconnected.
 When you've gone several episodes and not really learned an awful lot, or moved all that far down a character's path, you can't help but feel a bit left out in the cold.
-As such, I've found myself struggling to care about many of the characters, who are too often reduced to binary flips of expectation or empty vessels to deliver dialogue, and the coy storytelling frustrates more than it intrigues (mystery for mystery's sake isn't all that mysterious nor compelling).
+As such, I've found myself struggling to care about many of the characters, who are too often reduced to binary flips of expectation or empty vessels to deliver dialogue, and the coy storytelling frustrates more than it intrigues (mystery for mystery's sake isn't all that mysterious or compelling).
 Sometimes it feels as if we learn very little new information with each episode, while important backstory (such as how Rorshach's journal turned into a guidebook for a new breed of racists) is left pointedly vague at best.
-It looks slick and the Reznor/Ross score gets the senses tingling, and the calibre of actors involved is high, but you can't escape the feeling of disappointment.
+It looks slick and the Reznor/Ross score gets the senses tingling, and the calibre of actors involved is high, but you can't escape a feeling of disappointment.
 Not as heinous as the angriest of detractors would have you believe, but also not as grand and gleaming as the professional critics want you to think.
 A mixed bag, most certainly.

 The Punisher: Season 2 - yep, coming to this one late, but after enjoying season one (even though 13 episodes instead of a nice round 10 led to too much talky-talk early on), it was time to roll onto the second season.
 Things get off to a mixed start.
 On the one hand the propulsive action, that really came to the fore in the back half of the first season, is there from the get-go (although in the mid-season it becomes scarce once again), and on the other hand there's the character of Rachel/Amy.
 Eight episodes deep and, to be perfectly honest, I just don't like her.
 She's been through some stuff, sure (although nowhere near as much as Frank Castle!), but she also has so many negative personality traits that you find yourself not willing to care about her - the complete opposite of, say, Madani, or - incredibly - Billy Russo.
 Rachel/Amy's collection of unwieldy chips on her shoulder, the continual lying, the casual theft from good people (e.g. Madani's credit card), the staggering lack of awareness of anyone or anything outside of her own raging self-involvement, and other such aspects simply grate and make her not worth the trouble.
 It's all the more galling as she is rarely pulled up on such things, and when she is the admonishment is either ineffective or ignored.
 Still, the other characters don't let the side down, but thus far the first season was better overall.